oddbird/oddsite/content/2019/10/02/sass-modules.rst

 .. _Accoutrement: https://www.oddbird.net/accoutrement/

-Modules are meant to clarify that, both for us as developers, and for the compiler.
+Modules are meant to clarify those relationships, both for us as developers and for the compiler.
 Every file is a "module",
 and everything in that module is explicitly defined --